PX4/PX4-user_guide/en/companion_computer/holybro_pixhawk_jetson_baseboard.md

 ### Build PX4 on Jetson

 You can also build and develop PX4 code on the Jetson.
-Note that there is no need to do this if you have a development computer, but you can do do so if you want.
+Note that there is no need to do this if you have a development computer, but you can do so if you want.

 First open a terminal and SSH session into the Jetson, and enter the following command to clone the PX4 source code.